-PROFESSIONAL DEVELOPMENT - EVENING CLASSES Microsoft Office 2016 & 365 including Windows 10, Word, Excel, Access, PowerPoint & Outlook QuickBooks
+PROFESSIONAL DEVELOPMENT - EVENING CLASSES Microsoft Office 2016 & 365 including Windows 10, Word, Excel, Access, PowerPoint & Outlook QuickBooks and other software packages as requested.

 CONTINUING EDUCATION

 You can enroll as a certificate student in many daytime classes offered at South Hills.
 Let us build a custom package just for you.